-How can a physician can terminate a contract with cause?
-First, let’s talk about what is with cause and without cause.
-Without cause means a physician or employer can terminate a contract for any reason with a certain amount of notice, generally, it’s 60 to 90 days.
-Anything above that would be kind of a red flag to me, but without cause just means either party can get out of the agreement for any reason and with a certain amount of notice.
-With cause termination, means one of the parties, so the employer or the physician has breached the contract in some way.
-And then, the other party decides that that breach is grounds to terminate the contract immediately.
+How can a physician terminate a contract with-cause?
+First, let’s talk about what is with-cause and without-cause.
+Without-cause means a physician or employer can terminate a contract for any reason with a certain amount of notice.
+Generally, it’s 60 to 90 days.
+Anything above that would be kind of a red flag to me.
+Still, without-cause means either party can get out of the agreement for any reason and with a certain amount of notice.
+With-cause termination means one of the parties, so the employer or the physician somehow breached the contract.
+And then, the other party decides that that breach is grounds to terminate the agreement immediately.

-Another thing that needs to be in the agreement is a cure period.
-A cure period means if either party thinks that the other party is in breach of contract, they must let them know formally.
-So, you have to send written notice to the other party that you believe they’re in breach of contract and then send it to, there’ll be a notice section in every contract that says how and who you need to send any kind of written notice to and have to follow that.
-And then, at that point, there would be cure period, usually, it’s between 15 to 30 days.
-And that just means, if one party is breaching the contract, they have 15 to 30 days to fix whatever the breach is.
-And then, if that is fixed, the other party cannot terminate the contract for cause.
-What’s the benefit of terminating the contract for cause?
-Well, one, it can be immediate termination.
-Other blogs of interest include:
+Another thing that needs to agree upon is a cure period.
+A cure period means if either party thinks the other party is in breach of contract, they must let them know formally.
+So, you have to send a written notice to the other party that you believe they’re in breach of the contract and then send it.
+There’ll be a notice section in every contract that says how and to whom you need to send any written notice, and you have to follow that.
+And then, at that point, there would be a cure period.
+Usually, it’s between 15 to 30 days.

 How to Terminate a Contract for Physicians